Simplifying Random Forests' Probabilistic Forecasts: Introduction

 More specifically, we approximate an RF forecast distribution for a continuous scalar outcome by a discrete distribution with $k$ support points, where $k \in \{1, 2, \ldots, n\}$ is a user-determined parameter and $n$ denotes the number of training samples.
 The resulting forecast distribution can be cast as a collection of $k$ scenarios, each occurring with a specified probability.
 If $k$ is sufficiently small, this setup can effectively be communicated to non-statisticians.
 For example, \cite{AltigEtAl2022} use it to survey business executives about firm outcomes like future sales growth and employment. \citet[Chapter 35]{AbbasHoward2015} provide a textbook discussion from a decision analysis perspective.

-Our approximation builds upon the fact that RFs can be cast as a nearest-neighbor-like method \citep{Lin2006, Meinshausen2006}: The forecast distribution for a test sample observation with feature vector $\vx_0$ is a discrete distribution with support points given by the training sample outcomes $(y_i)_{i=1}^n$ and corresponding probability weights $(w_i(\vx_0))_{i=1}^n$. \cite{Meinshausen2006} called these forecast distributions Quantile Regression Forests (QRFs).
+Our approximation, which we refer to as `Top$k$' in the following, builds upon the fact that RFs can be cast as a nearest-neighbor-like method \citep{Lin2006, Meinshausen2006}: The forecast distribution for a test sample observation with feature vector $\vx_0$ is a discrete distribution with support points given by the training sample outcomes $(y_i)_{i=1}^n$ and corresponding probability weights $(w_i(\vx_0))_{i=1}^n$. \cite{Meinshausen2006} called these forecast distributions Quantile Regression Forests (QRFs).
 In the following, we do not distinguish between QRFs and RFs since the former can be constructed from the latter without any additional model fitting.
 As detailed in Section \ref{subsec:theory_background}, the weight $w_i(\vx_0)$ reflects the similarity between $\vx_0$ and $\vx_i$, the feature vector of the $i$-th training sample observation.
 Consider a given test case $\vx_0$ and the set $\mathcal{I}_{k}(\vx_0)$ containing the indices of the $k$ largest weights for this test case, where $k \in \{1, 2, \ldots, n\}$.
 We then set

 That is, we retain only the $k << n$ largest weights, and re-scale them such that they sum to one.
 All other weights are set to zero.
 Figure \ref{fig:schematic_method} provides a schematic description.
 Setting $k = n$ recovers the weights of the initial RF's mean and the QRF's distribution forecast, which is described in more detail in Section \ref{sec:theory}.\footnote{Prediction as in Equations \ref{eq:rf_weights} and \ref{eq:rf_ecdf_pred} is unaltered, except for the substitution of $w_i(\vx_0)$ by $\tilde{w}_i(\vx_0)$.} Larger values of $k$ correspond to a larger number of scenarios.
 This increases the complexity of the forecast distribution, but may be beneficial in terms of statistical forecasting performance.